Former Trump fixer Michael Cohen taken back into custody

-President Trump’s former personal lawyer and fixer Michael Cohen was taken back into custody Thursday, the Federal Bureau of Prisons said.
+President Trump’s former personal lawyer and fixer Michael Cohen was taken back into custody Thursday, according to media reports.

-“Today, Michael Cohen refused the conditions of his home confinement and as a result, has been returned to a BOP facility,” the Bureau of Prisons said in a statement.

-The arrest comes days after The New York Post published photos of Cohen eating at a Manhattan restaurant, while he was supposed to be under home confinement.
+The reported arrest comes days after The New York Post published photos of Cohen eating at a Manhattan restaurant, while he was supposed to be under home confinement.

 Cohen is serving a three-year sentence for crimes that include tax evasion, bank fraud and lying to Congress as well as paying hush money to two women who have alleged affairs with Mr. Trump.
-His sentence began in May 2019.

 He was released from prison on May 20 to serve the remainder of his sentence on home confinement because of coronavirus concerns.
 The photos of Cohen and his family at a restaurant likely violated the conditions of his home confinement.